Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

 - Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
 - Currently, there is an error for the IEnumerable.
 We'll fix this by creating an Employee class.
 - Create a new file and call it 'Employee.cs'
 - Paste the below in the file.
 These are the column names of our SQL table.
+Note that the casing of the Object field names and the table column names must match.

     ```csharp
     namespace Company.Function {